devikachithrani/devika-website/public/data/news/kristy-graduation.md

 date: "2018-12-11"
 ---

-Kristy's MSc defence was held on Tuesday, December 11th, in whichs he successfully defended her work.
+Kristy's MSc defence was held on Tuesday, December 11th, in which she successfully defended her work.
 Congratulations Kristy!